pmdarrow/rest-api/README.md

 - The user model was flattened to make the filtering API simpler.
 Given some more time, filtering could be improved to support nested objects.
 - Limitations: most fields can be filtered or searched with the exception of zip, registered, dob and URL fields.
-More work needs to be completed to support integer and date types.
+More work needs to be done to support these.
 - The database I selected for demo purposes is sqlite3, but this shouldn't be used in production.
 I would likely use PostgreSQL or MySQL.